 |Weight||110kg (17st 4lb)|

-Millfield educated and captain of Sale Jets in 2010-11, Henry Thomas has changed his geographical location from South to North and has completed his second year of three, studying Economics at Manchester University.
-He made his England U20 debut in the 26-20 win over Wales at Parc y Scarlets in early February last year and four months later had the distinction of scoring tries against Ireland and New Zealand in the Junior World Championship in Italy.
+Millfield-educated and captain of Sale Jets in 2010-11, Henry Thomas changed his geographical location from South to North and studied economics at Manchester University.
+He made his England U20 debut in the 26-20 win over Wales at Parc y Scarlets in early February 2011 and four months later had the distinction of scoring tries against Ireland and New Zealand in the Junior World Championship in Italy.

-Kingston-born Henry was previously educated at King Edward’s School, Bath before going to Millfield, where he led the first team in his final year and helped the Sevens’ squad to win ten competitions in two years, including the prestigious Rosslyn Park National tournament twice.
+Kingston-born Henry, who won his first two England caps off the bench against Argentina in June this year, was previously educated at King Edward’s School, Bath before going to Millfield.
+He led the first team in his final year there and helped the Sevens squad to lift ten titles in two years, including the prestigious Rosslyn Park National tournament twice.

-His most memorable match, partly for the wrong reasons, was for Millfield when they lost 25-22 to Bromsgrove in 2008.
+His most memorable match while at school, partly for the wrong reasons, was for Millfield when they lost 25-22 to Bromsgrove in 2008.
 He said: “We should have won with the team we had.”

-Triumphs have still been sprinkled liberally through his embryonic career that has been nurtured by a series of mentors beginning with his father Nigel, a former London Welsh player.
+His career has been nurtured by a series of mentors beginning with his father Nigel, a former London Welsh player.
 Others have been Peter Anglesea at Sale, school coaches John Brimacombe and John Mallett, scrummaging expert Ian Peel, conditioner Neil Taylor and Peter Walton, of England U18.

-A former Number 8, he also represented England U16 at cricket and by the end of the 2011-12 campaign, he had played in 29 Aviva Premiership matches for the Sharks, 15 of them last season and had scored tries against London Irish and Exeter Chiefs.
+A former Number 8, he also represented England U16 at cricket and by the end of last season had played in 40 Aviva Premiership matches for the Sharks, 15 of them in 2012-13 and had scored two tries against London Irish and one against Exeter Chiefs.